bjarneo/extract-domain/README.md

-Extract domain from given URL
+Extract domain name from given URL
 --

-Performant domain extraction.
+Performant domain name extraction.
 No regex or array magic.

 [What is an URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL)